bredeespelid/Eurojackpot/README.md

 # EuroMillions Number Predictor

+This project is just for fun!

-This project implements a mathematical optimization model to predict potential winning numbers for the EuroMillions lottery based on historical draw data.
+It implements a mathematical optimization model to predict potential winning numbers for the EuroMillions lottery based on historical draw data.

 ## Model Description

-The model uses integer programming to generate two combinations of EuroMillions numbers that are statistically likely based on past draws while ensuring diversity between the combinations.
+The model uses integer programming to generate two combinations of EuroMillions numbers based on past draws while ensuring diversity between the combinations.

 ### Sets